 I studied at the University of Zurich and the University of Geneva.
 My research focuses on political behavior in elections and direct democratic votes, comparative politics and quantitative methods.
 In 2017, I defended my doctoral thesis.
 The thesis investigates how perceptions of party competence emerge and shape the voting decision.
 I have won the award from the Geneva School of Social Sciences at the University of Geneva for the best PhD of 2017.
 In 2019, I received the price of the Swiss Political Science Association for the best dissertation (years 2017 and 2018).
 My book “No substitute for Competence.
 On the Origins and Consequences of Individual-Level Issue Ownership” is published at Rowman & Littlefield International / ECPR Press (more information here).

 I am a recipient of the grant “Politikstipendium / Bourse politique“.
 Within the context of this grant, I was working for the secretariat of the Social Security and Health Committees at the Swiss parliament.
-As of November 2019, I am working at the Federal Social Insurance Office.
+Between November 2019 and September 2020, was working at the Federal Social Insurance Office.
 In September 2020, I transferred to the General Secretariat of the Federal Department of Home Affairs, where I work as a policy specialist to the Swiss health minister.
 In this function, I cover the Covid-19 issue.